 Seems like a lot of money, doesn’t it?
 And it is.

-Now compare that to what it costs to rent that one-bedroom condo which, in Toronto, is about $2,350 per month.
-After one year of renting that condo, you’ll have paid $28,200 in rent.
-Congratulations, you’ve just spent more on a year’s rent than it costs for a down payment on the that same condo.
+Now compare that to what it costs to rent that one-bedroom condo which, in Toronto, is about $2,532 per month.
+After one year of living in that rental unit, you’ll have paid $30,384 in rent.

 Having enough saved for a down payment is one thing, but being a homeowner comes with a few extra monthly expenses.
-Let’s compare the expenses of renting vs buying in Toronto.

 To set the scene, let’s suppose you’ve purchased the $700,000 condo with $45,000 (6.43%) down.
-One thing to note here is that because you’ve put less than 20% down, you’ll need mortgage insurance which, in this case, is an additional $26,200 to your mortgage for a total mortgage of $681,200.
+One thing to note here is that because you’ve put less than 20% down, you’ll need mortgage insurance which, in this case, is an additional $26,200 to your mortgage for a total mortgage payment of $681,200.

 Don’t let this added mortgage insurance phase you.
-Honestly, paying the slight premium in mortgage insurance in order to start earning equity in the real estate market can be better than waiting to save for the full 20% down payment.
+Honestly, paying a slight premium in mortgage insurance in order to start earning equity in the real estate market can be better than waiting to save for the full 20% down payment.
 We explain why in our blog “ Why 5% Down Today is Better than 20% Down Tomorrow. “

-Remember, the difference between renting vs. buying in Toronto 2022 is that when you rent, you’re renting space.
+Remember, the difference between renting vs. buying in Toronto 2023 is that when you rent, you’re renting space.
 When you buy, you’re renting money.